xsc/claro/doc/02-advanced-projection.md

     projection/leaf))
 ```

-This expects a seq of maps with at least the `:count` key and will produce a
+As expected, this takes a seq of maps with at least the `:count` key and
-single leaf value:
+produces a single leaf value:

 ```clojure
 (-> [{:type :zebra, :count 10}, {:type :dolphin, :count 5}]